Phone / 571-281-3846

 We offer state of the art AI-powered mold testing for air or surface samples in any home or building.
 Our reports are designed for the homeowner or home purchaser and are easy to understand.
 Where other companies’ mold testing reports can often be overly dense and confusing, below are some of the ways in which our mold reports stand apart.

-Images of actual observed spores
+Images of actual spores

 Clearly communicated results and areas of concern